-We're excited to have launched our power-up in Trello, this article describe everything you need to know about the power-up.
-Contact us in the chat when you have more questions!
+We're excited to try the Projects by Placker power-up in Trello.
+This article describes everything you need to know about the power-up.
+Contact us in the chat if you have more questions!

 How does the power-up help?

-Planning, tracking and reporting projects in Trello can be a pain, this is how we help you:
+Planning, tracking, and reporting projects in Trello can be painful without the proper tools.
+To avoid this, we help you with:

-- Use Gantt charts to plan your cards in time, add start dates and dependencies and automatically plan the cards on your board.
+- Gantt charts to plan your cards in time, add start dates and dependencies, and automatically plan the cards on your board.

-- Use plan attributes and dependencies to plan your cards, we got all attributes to plan scope, time, effort and budget.
+- Plan attributes and dependencies to plan your cards.
+We've got all attributes to plan scope, time, effort and budget.

 - Track progress automatically as your cards move from open to completed, Placker automatically log start and end dates and calculates the time spent so you know exactly how you executed your plan.

-- Use dashboards to understand and communicate the status of your cards, dashboards can be created from our widget library and are updated in real-time.
+- Dashboards to understand and communicate the status of your cards, dashboards can be created from our widget library and are updated in real-time.

-- Use card mirrors between board to automatically synchronize the status of the cards on two different boards.
+- Card mirrors between board to synchronize automatically the status of the cards on two different boards.

 How to set it up?